 This patient underwent breast implant revision surgery (removal and replacement) in 2017 with Dr Sharp.
 For her original augmentation with another surgeon in 2010, the patient had 330 high profile round ‘Brazilian’ polyurethane implants placed above the muscle (sub glandular placement).
-She saw Dr Sharp because she was happy with the appearance of her breasts, but had been experiencing discomfort, which an ultrasound confirmed as grade 4 capsular contracture.
+She saw Dr Sharp because she was happy with the appearance of her breasts, but had been experiencing discomfort, and had a grade 4 capsular contracture.
 During the patient’s pre operative consultations, Dr Sharp discussed the process of capsule removal, implant size and profile choices and revising her implant pocket, changing it from above the muscle, to a dual plane.
 During the operation Dr Sharp utilised implant ‘sizers’ to ascertain the best size and profile to achieve a similar look and size to the patient’s previous augmentation, while improving the profile and contour of the breast.
 Cohesive gel 455 cc round, ultra high profile implants were used.

 I want to replace my breast implants